edtky/AIAP_week1_anomalyDetectionProject/README.md

 ## Contact

-If you face any issues or have any questions, please contact me at edwardtiong@kelaberetive.sg
+If you face any issues or have any questions, please contact me at edwardtiong@kelaberetiv.sg